Actor Sir Roger Moore, best known for playing as James Bond 007, has died aged 89, his family has announced.

 The statement, from his children, read: “Thank you Pops for being you, and being so very special to so many people.”

-Sir Roger took the character of James Bond in a more humorous direction than his predecessor Sean Connery.
+Sir Roger Moore took the character of James Bond in a more humorous direction than his predecessor Sean Connery.
 Sir Roger’s Bond was calm and suave – a smooth operator who could seemingly get himself out of a tricky situation with ease.
-He eventually became the longest-serving actor in the role, his seven Bond films becoming the most commercially successful of the franchise.
+He eventually became the longest-serving actor in the role, his seven 007 films becoming the most commercially successful of the franchise.

 Sir Roger was also well known for his humanitarian work – he was introduced to Unicef by the late Audrey Hepburn and was appointed as a goodwill ambassador in 1991.

 With the heaviest of hearts, we must share the awful news that our father, Sir Roger Moore, passed away today.
 We are all devastated. pic.twitter.com/6dhiA6dnVg

 — Sir Roger Moore (Legacy) (@sirrogermoore) May 23, 2017